 Nothing can truly prepare you for a trip to Egypt – you really have to experience it for yourself.
 However, these 10 tips for first-time visitors to Egypt will put you at ease before your visit.

 Travelling with one of our Egypt tours also means that you will have assistance and advice throughout your journey – allowing you to relax and savour your time there.

 Visit during the shoulder season

 The best time of the year to visit Egypt is from October to April as the temperatures are more pleasant.
 Spring is the shoulder season in Egypt and there are fewer crowds.
 Along the coast in spots like Hurghada, the sea is warm and the towns are not as busy.
-Egypt’s high season and winter period is from October to February.
+Egypt’s high season and winter period are from October to February.
 The weather is warm and there is occasional rain.

 The low season in Egypt is from June to August and the scorching sun makes sightseeing in the middle of the day uncomfortable.
 It is also advisable to stay away from the Western Desert.
 If you are travelling with our Egypt tour in this sizzling spell, our tour guide will alter your itinerary and make sure that you still experience the best of Egypt.

 When visiting Egypt with one of our Egypt tours, you should dress modestly.
 The country is conservative, particularly when it comes to clothing.
 As a female traveller, you need to have your knees and shoulders covered.
 When entering a mosque or any religious sight, covering up your hair and removing your shoes is customary.
 If you are visiting a mosque and do not have anything to cover your shoulders, legs or head, the staff will usually give you a robe.
 Swimwear is only acceptable at coastal resorts along the Red Sea.